 - Tense facial or jaw muscles

-- Hairline cracks of the enamel on some teeth
+- Hairline cracks or wearing of the enamel on some teeth

 - Sore teeth